 Safe Harbor Recovery Center Poetry Class – Last summer 2017 I started along with artist Christos Vayenas a poetry and mediation class At Safe Harbor Recovery in Portsmouth which is ongoing first and third Saturday a month into 2018.
 More info.

 Good Fat Poetry Zine – During November of 2017 I started a quarterly poetry zine called Good Fat meant to be a representation of our extensive poetry community in the seacoast and beyond.
-Volume 1 is out and volume 2 is coming soon!
+Volume 1 and 2 are out now!
 More info

-Coming up: The Beat Festival – On April 14 2018 at 3S Artspace will be an event featuring eleven regional artists and speakers that include poets, a songwriter, a storyteller, a singer, a historian, an activist and a dancer to celebrate these arts and raise funds for the organizations I’ve been doing poetry classes with in the last year.
-Although not public yet here’s a peek at the poster being worked on for the event and info on our current list of presenters.
+Coming up: The Beat Festival – On April 14 2018 at 3S Artspace will be an event featuring eleven regional artists and speakers that include poets, a songwriter, a storyteller, a singer, a historian, an activist and a dancer to celebrate these arts and raise funds for the organizations I’ve been doing poetry classes with over the last year.
+Check out the poster made by Mike Teixeira for the event and the flyer for the event with more info on our list of presenters.

 Coming up: Poets in the Park 2018 will be happening again at Prescott Park.
 More info coming soon!